maemo-leste/maemo-leste.github.io/content/pages/page.rst

 interested.

 Maemo Leste is based on Devuan Ascii (Debian Stretch) and all the "supported" devices ship with recent Linux (mainline-based) kernels.
+We are also already working towards supporting Devuan Beowulf (Debian Buster) as well.

 The project is not usable as a daily driver for your device, Maemo Leste is currently in development phase and we are actively searching for developers.
 For